Fate VS Destiny in Sun Tzu Art Of War Philosophy

 There is a solution to everything you want to achieve in life.

-Between "Fate Vs Destiny", The Art of War, Sun Tzu emphasizes the necessity of assessing your situation on the battlefield by considering the concept of "Heaven.".
+In the Art of War, Sun Tzu emphasizes the necessity of assessing your situation on the battlefield by considering the concept of "Heaven." and "Earth".

 On the other hand, "Earth" in The Art of War refers to the terrain—both physical and metaphorical—that one must navigate.

-This includes considerations of geography (high and low, far and near), as well as the strategic positioning that one can influence.
+This includes considerations of geography (high and low, far and near), and as well as the strategic positioning that one can influence.

 These elements are within our control, allowing us to make strategic decisions that can lead to advantageous outcomes.